joelbyford/BasicAuth/README.md

 }
 ```
 This can of course be loaded in from a database call instead as long as users and passwords are loaded into a `Dictionary<string, string>`

+To see an example of this in use, please see `startup.cs` in the https://github.com/joelbyford/CSVtoJSONcore repo.